zohairhashmi/zohairhashmi.github.io/README.md

 - Processed market data features, generating sequence embeddings for price, RSI, MACD, and other technical indicators, enhancing the model’s ability to capture market trends.
 - Formulated a momentum-based strategy to optimize trades, increasing profit by 21% with 80% fewer actions.

+#### Algorithmic Fairness & Uncertainty Analysis [GitHub]

+- Developed techniques to quantify uncertainty and enhance fairness in ML models, addressing biases in datasets.
+- Analyzed aleatoric and epistemic uncertainties using Monte Carlo Markov Chains (MCMC) with PyMC and TensorFlow.
+- Improved predictive capability and fairness by 15% and reduced bias by 10% through Ensemble and Dropout Neural Networks.**
+- Showed that epistemic uncertainty decreases with increased dataset knowledge and demonstrated how adding random noise can reduce biases, resulting in a fairer dataset.